Next Council Meeting

 Who do I need to contact to get an ambulance to stand by at our function?

 Lexington County EMS does not routinely provide dedicated coverage to events within the county.
-If your function requires ambulance coverage continuously, you may contact one of the local private convalescent services.
+If your function requires ambulance coverage continuously, you may contact one of the local private ambulance services.

 Who do I need to contact to get someone to talk to our group?

-Personnel are sometimes available to talk with groups and provide Show and Tell demonstrations.
-To determine if personnel are available to talk with your group, contact Lexington County EMS at 785-5057 or email Tanee Thomas-Tedford
+Personnel are sometimes available to talk with groups and provide demonstrations.
+To determine if personnel are available to talk with your group, contact Lexington County EMS at 803-785-8683 or fill out the Community Event Request From.

 I think I'd like to work with EMS.
 What do I need to do?